POLL-Sri Lanka c.bank expected to keep policy rates steady

 raise government revenue and improve foreign exchange reserves,

-which were at $5.6 billion as of end-May, down by more than a
+which were at $6.1 billion as of end-April, down by a third from

 The rupee has come under pressure due to lower interest